 Industrial Heat Exchangers

-Turnbull & Scott is British engineering company which has specialised in the design and manufacture of industrial heat exchangers for over 80 years.
+A British engineering company located in The Scottish Borders, Turnbull & Scott has specialised in the design and manufacture of industrial heat exchangers for over 80 years.
 Its Heat Exchanger products are renowned for their outstanding performance, reliability and operational endurance.
 Company accreditation includes ISO 9001, ISO 14001, ISO 18001 and Fit For Nuclear (F4N).

-The company’s highly durable heat exchanger products are particularly suitable for harsh environments or inaccessible locations calling for long plant life with minimal maintenance.
+The company’s highly durable heat exchanger products are particularly suitable for harsh environments or difficult to access locations calling for long plant life with minimal maintenance.

 Heat Transfer & Recovery in Challenging Environments